antoinechoffrut/UHCW/README.md

 # Blood test appointment booking via UHCW's web portal #

+## Context

 The [University Hospitals - Coventry &
-Warwickshire](https://www.uhcw.nhs.uk) (UHCW) has a set up a [web portal](https://www.swiftqueue.co.uk/uhcw.php) to facilitate the booking of blood test appointments in Coventry (UK) from 18 test centers.
+Warwickshire](https://www.uhcw.nhs.uk) (UHCW) has set up a [web portal](https://www.swiftqueue.co.uk/uhcw.php) to facilitate the booking of blood test appointments in Coventry (UK) from 18 participating test centers.

 <p align="center">
 <img src="UHCW-swift-screenshot.png" alt="UHCW online appointment system" width="400"/>
 </p>

-The dataset `attendance.csv` contains information about available appointments at the participating test centers.
-The data is collected hourly (approximately, sometimes more often).

 ## Goals
-In this project we aim to address the following types of questions.
+Collecting data about the available appointments from the portal (see a section below), in this project we aim to address the following types of questions.

 1. Which test centers have the longest or shortest wait time to the next available appointment?